Presentation Formats

 • A clear outcome of the session should be established, e.g. a research network, or new research questions on the topic of the round table.

-• One round table initiator prepares a 250 word max proposal and additionally include (max 50 words) a note on how this round table aims to build bridges for health.
+• One round table initiator prepares a 250 word max proposal and additionally include (max 50 words) a note on how this round table connects to or shapes the future of health psychology.

 • The round table initiator completes the submission form (click the button below)